 Two Interfaith Prayer Rooms are available for use at Dominican University.
 The Main Campus Interfaith Prayer Room is located on the second floor of Mazzuchelli Hall, adjacent to the Noonan Reading Room and Rosary Chapel.
 The Priory Campus Interfaith Prayer Room is located on the first floor just inside the Main Entrance on the left.
 These interfaith spaces are open and available to all students, staff, and faculty for personal prayer, meditation, and reflection.

 Special Annual Liturgies & Celebrations

 Mass of the Holy Spirit during Welcome Weekend

-Sunday, November 3, 2013, 11:00 a.m. in Rosary Chapel
+Sunday, November 6, 2016, 11 a.m. - Rosary Chapel

 Remembrance Masses of the Deceased